 More advanced techniques may not prove necessary or possible unless they are part of a planned service life extension program involving hardware upgrades.
-One example is pulse compression which could enable use of solid state transmitters.
-Until recently pulse not а compression was mainstav meteorological radar, due mostly to the high range side lobes resulting from the compression This has largely been filtering process. overcome with advanced signal processing and special pulse coding schemes.
+One example is pulse compression which could enable use of solid Until recently pulse state transmitters. not a mainstav compression was of meteorological radar, due mostly to the high range side lobes resulting from the compression This has largely been filtering process. overcome with advanced signal processing and special pulse coding schemes.
 Some researchers are beginning to focus on practical implementation of pulse compression and even developing algorithms based on simulated pulse compression data (Alberts, 2011).